G-Prajwal-Kumar/To-Do/README.md

 With the app, users can add, edit, and delete tasks, keeping track of their to-do lists conveniently.
 The local storage functionality ensures that task data is stored securely on the user's device, offering a seamless and responsive experience.
 The combination of Flutter's flexible UI development capabilities and SQLite's local storage solutions makes your ToDo app a versatile and user-friendly task management tool.

+The Final Version of the App can be found in the Final APP folder.

 # Instructions to set up and run the application

 ## Step - 1